 “The campaign’s goal is to empower students to create solutions to a water conservation or water quality issue specific to their region,” she says.
 “Students not only measure the number of gallons of water they conserve or protect from contamination, they also learn the leadership skills needed to set goals and engage their larger community and local leaders in action.”

-This isn’t the first time Grades of Green has facilitated a water campaign.
-During the 2017-2018 school year, students conserved more than 17 million gallons of water through several of the organization’s programs, and Franqui says students have come up with some pretty innovative solutions.
+During a similar campaign in the 2017-2018 school year, students conserved more than 17 million gallons of water through several of the organization’s programs, and Franqui says students have come up with some pretty innovative solutions.

 This aspect of Grades of Green’s campaigns is key to empowering young people to take action to protect the environment for their and future generations.
 “The process of setting goals and committing to them provides vision and motivation,” says Franqui.
 “This is the fuel that keeps people focused and generates a sense of accomplishment.”